Maximal Closed Set and Half-Space Separations in Finite Closure Systems: Half-Space and Maximal Closed Set Separation in Closure Systems

-This difference to $\Rd$ makes, among others, the more general problem setting considered in this work computationally difficult, as shown in Theorem~\ref{pr:HSP} below.
-The fact that the disjointness of $\cc(A)$ and $\cc(B)$ does not imply the half-space separability of $A$ and $B$ makes the HSS~problem computationally intractable.
-To prove this negative complexity result, we adopt the definition of {\em convex} vertex sets of a graph defined by shortest paths~\cite{doi:10.1137/0607049}.
+This difference to $\Rd$ makes, among others, the more general problem setting considered in this work computationally difficult, as shown in Thm.~\ref{pr:HSP} below.
+The fact that the disjointness of $\cc(A)$ and $\cc(B)$ does not imply half-space separability of $A$ and $B$ makes the HSS~problem computationally intractable.
+To prove this negative complexity result, we adopt the definition of {\em convex} vertex sets of a graph defined by shortest paths~\cite{Harary/Nieminen/1981,Mulder/1980}, also referred to as the \textit{geodesic graph closure}.
 More precisely, for an undirected graph $G =(V, E)$ we consider the set system $(V,\cC_{\cg})$ with

 for all $V' \subseteq V$, where $\mathcal{S}_{u,v}$ denotes the set of shortest paths connecting $u$ and $v$ in $G$ and $V(P)$ the set of vertices in $P$.
 Notice that $(V,\cC_{\cg})$ is a closure system.
 This follows directly from the fact that the intersection of any two convex subsets of $V$ is also convex, by noting that the empty set is also convex by definition.
 This type of closure systems will be referred to as \textit{$\cg$-closure systems} throughout this paper.
 Using the above definition of graph convexity, we consider the following problem: